www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 X-RateLimit-Remaining: 49
 ```

-API requests may be throttled.
-Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many requests you are allowed until throttling kicks in.
-Making too many requests in a short time frame will cause Harvest to return an `HTTP 429` response.
+API requests are limited to 50 calls per 10 seconds.
+Exceeding that limit will cause Harvest to return an `HTTP 429` response.
+Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many more requests you are allowed until throttling kicks in.

 ## Pagination